 In the area, it’s possible to visit a small church in the area, which gives the name to the beach as well as rests of buildings belonging to the Roman period.

-If you decide to reach Agios Ioannis giving a try to hiking before you reach the destination the small beach of Fetifes is a great place to stop for pictures or a swim.
+If you decide to reach Agios Ioannis giving a try to hiking before you reach the destination the small beach of Fetifes is a great place to stop for pictures or a swim, or simply to enjoy the bizarre landscape and some relaxing solitude.

 Located at the exit of the usually dry stream of Agios Pavlos, the beautiful rock formations on the beach have been shaped by the action of the sea giving them strange forms that will definitely capture your attention.